-In addition, we implemented fully and have used during the year our Supplier Risk Assessment Tool ("SRAT"), to enhance our vendor assurance measures.
+In addition, we have used our Supplier Risk Assessment Tool ("SRAT"), to enhance our vendor assurance measures.
 The SRAT includes data from the 'Walk Free' Global Slavery Index which records a country's prevalence of modern slavery, thereby enabling us to identify risks easily and quickly within our supply chain on a country-by-country basis.